 Hargreaves Foundation - funding is available to support those under the age of 18, and living with a mental health problem, physical disability or growing up in poverty through the mediums of sport and education.
 Applications can be made at any time.

 Old Possums Practical Trust - grants between £500 and £5,000 are available for projects that aim to increase knowledge and appreciation of any matters of historic, artistic, architectural, aesthetic, literary, musical or theatrical interest.
-Grants are more likely to be given for projects that involve: children or young people, disabled or disadvantaged people and communities and those projects which fall within historic, artistic, architectural, aesthetic, literary, musical or theatrical criteria and which enhance the lives of others, rather than the well-being of the applicants themselves.
+Grants are more likely to be given for projects that involve children or young people, disabled or disadvantaged people and communities and those projects which fall within historic, artistic, architectural, aesthetic, literary, musical or theatrical criteria and which enhance the lives of others, rather than the well-being of the applicants themselves.
 Registered charities, individuals and groups can apply.
 Applications can be made at any time.

-NEW!
 The Veterans’ Mobility Fund will deliver grants and equipment for veterans with mobility needs linked to their service, providing aids usually unavailable through the NHS, such as specialist wheelchairs, mobility scooters, and orthotics such as splints and braces.
-A total of £2.5million in government funding is available to provide seriously injured veterans across the UK with mobility equipment to improve their quality of life.
+A total of £2.5 million in government funding is available to provide seriously injured veterans across the UK with mobility equipment to improve their quality of life.
 The fund is administered by Help for Heroes and Blesma, and will deliver support to veterans with physical disabilities through grants over the next five years.
 Applications can be made at any time.

 Sport